Governor of Bali: Elections

-Since 2005 as the enactment of Law Number 32 of 2004 in Indonesia, heads of local government (governors, regents and mayors) have been directly elected by popular election.
+Since 2005 as the enactment of Law Number 32 of 2004 in Indonesia, heads of local government (governors, regents and mayors) along with their deputy have been directly elected by popular election.

 The election is held every five years, elections for governor and vice governor are held for a fixed five-year term.

-The first gubernatorial election in Bali by a popular vote of the people was held on 2008, where previously the governor was determined by the Bali Regional House of Representatives (DPRD) seat in Denpasar, with a most of votes of a total of 55 members in DPRD.
+The first gubernatorial election in Bali by a popular vote of the people was held in 2008, where previously the governor was determined by the Bali Regional House of Representatives (DPRD) seat in Denpasar, by a system of electoral vote with a majority of votes of a total of 55 members in the DPRD.

 Most recent election

 The most recent election was held on 27 November 2024 to elect both the governor and vice governor of Bali for the 2025 to 2030 term.
 The election was held as part of local elections for governors, regents, and mayors across 36 other provinces in Indonesia.

 Governors and statistics

 This is a stastitics list of governors who have held office in the province of Bali in Indonesia.